RawSmokeTerribilus/docker-compose-homelab/README.md

           ```
     - If you'd also like to setup Home Assistant you'll want to run that with
       the following command:
-       - `docker-compose --file docker-compose-homeassistant.yaml --env-file .env up --detach`
+       - `docker-compose --file docker-compose-homeassistant.yaml --env-file environment_variables.env up --detach`

 ## Directory Structure